norwoodj/rpi-salt/README.md

 ## Running salt states
 After you've set up the instances, you're going to ssh into the master, mine's called:
-`rp3-sma-kbw-000` or Raspberry Pi 3 - Salt Master - Kubernetes Worker - The first one of this type.
+`rp4-sma-mon-rmq-000` or Raspberry Pi 4 - Salt Master - Monitoring - Rabbitmq - The first one of this type.

 ```
-ssh rp3-sma-kbw-000
+ssh rp4-sma-mon-rmq-000

-sudo salt '*kbm*' state.apply kubernetes-master pillar='{"kubernetes": {"token": "5a3d09.8b2d382a36c0e0a7"}}'
-sudo salt '*kbw*' state.apply kubernetes-worker pillar='{"kubernetes": {"token": "5a3d09.8b2d382a36c0e0a7"}}'
+sudo salt "*" state.show_top
 ```

-Obviously don't actually use this token.